Sacramento Kings vs. Phoenix Suns Swing Stat of the Game

 Before each Sacramento Kings game, I try to find a stat that will dictate the game's outcome.
 Theoretically, if the Kings win the swing stat, they win the game.
 If they lose the stat, they lose the game.
 Make sense?
 Let’s get into it.

-The Kings travel to take on the Phoenix Suns on Sunday at 5:00 PM PT.
+The Kings return home to take on the Phoenix Suns on Wednesday at 7:00 PM PT.

 Season averages